 - Small businesses do not have enough funds to invest in automated systems

-- Companies which do not have many clients find it easier to manage and control data manually
+- Companies that do not have many clients find it easier to manage and control data manually

-- Some businesses are not aware that many of their data entry can be automated or they don’t know how to start automating it
+- Some businesses are not aware that much of their data entry can be automated or they don’t know how to start automating it

 Examples of manual data entry processing

-Some businesses need data entry services to enter their customers into a database.
+Some businesses need data entry services to enter their customers' information into a database.
 Other companies may use it for data processing and other administrative tasks that require employees to input information manually.

-Hiring managers often use manual data entry processes to record employee information such as hire dates, job titles and salary amounts.
+Hiring managers often use manual data entry processes to record employee information such as hiring dates, job titles and salary amounts.
 This method is used to keep track of staff performance and attendance.

 Types of manual data entry processes

-There are 3 main types of manual data entry processes:
+There are three main types of manual data entry processes:

 - Paper-based forms